-- Applicants may request approval to submit journals not on this list by submitting a request PRIOR to submitting their credentials application.
-To be approved, journals must have an editorial board AND all submissions submitted to the journal must undergo a peer-review/referee process.
-Submit requests via email to: Credentials@abvp.com.
-Journal submission approval does NOT guarantee the review committee will accept the publication. - Acceptable publications in a refereed veterinary journal will include: - Original research - Comprehensive Retrospective studies that contribute new material - Case Reports that contribute new material - Online publications are acceptable as long as they meet the above requirements - Publications that are NOT acceptable: - Conference proceedings are not permitted, unless published in ABVPs approved journal list - Clinical vignettes, short/brief communications, letters to the editor, and serial features (e.g., ECG of the Month, Drug Topic of the Month, What's Your Diagnosis) are not permitted - Review articles are not permitted - Guidelines and position statements - Publication of a manuscript in a peer-reviewed scientific journal does not guarantee the manuscript will be approved by the Credentials Committee.
-All publications are subject to a full review and are not automatically accepted - Requirements for acceptance of a publication: - The applicant must be the primary author.
+Acceptable publications in a refereed veterinary journal will include:

+- Original research - o Comprehensive Retrospective studies that contribute new material - Case Reports that contribute new material - Online publications are acceptable as long as they meet the above requirements. - Publications that are NOT acceptable: - Conference proceedings are not permitted, unless published in ABVPs approved journal list - Clinical vignettes, short/brief communications, letters to the editor, and serial features (e.g., ECG of the Month, Drug Topic of the Month, What's Your Diagnosis) are not permitted - Review articles are not permitted - Guidelines and position statements - Publication of a manuscript in a peer-reviewed scientific journal does not guarantee the manuscript will be approved by the Credentials Committee.
+All publications are subject to a full review and are not automatically accepted. - Requirements for acceptance of a publication: - The applicant must be the primary (first) author.
 The manuscript topic must be in the RVS for which the applicant is seeking certification - The topic of the publication must make a meaningful contribution to the literature of the RVS to which the applicant is applying.
-Specifically, the publication will be evaluated on the following: - A case or population report must include a thorough literature review and assimilation of background information regarding the described case(s) - An original investigation, whether descriptive or analytical, must be designed and described in a manner that ensures adequate information has been obtained to allow evaluation of the results and substantiation of the conclusions - The topic of the publication must be different than that of the case report - The manuscript must be fully accepted (not under review) for publication prior to January 15 for the practitioner track and August 15 for the residency track
+Specifically, the publication will be evaluated on the following: - A case or population report must include a thorough literature review and assimilation of background information regarding the described case(s). - An original investigation, whether descriptive or analytical, must be designed and described in a manner that ensures adequate information has been obtained to allow evaluation of the results and substantiation of the conclusions. - o The topic of the publication must be different than that of the case report. - The manuscript must be fully accepted (not under review) for publication prior to January 15 for the practitioner track and August 15 for the residency track. - o If the publication is already in print, upload the publication as it appears in the journal.
+The citation (name of journal, date, volume, and issue numbers) must be included with the paper or as a separate file. - o If the publication has not yet appeared in print, upload the following: - An electronic copy of the official letter from the journal verifying the manuscript has been accepted for publication - An electronic copy of the manuscript in the final format (PDF file) that is identical to how it will appear in the journal

-- If the publication is already in print, upload the publication as it appears in the journal.
-The citation (name of journal, date, volume, and issue numbers) must be included with the paper or as a separate file - o If the publication has not yet appeared in print, upload the following: - An electronic copy of the official letter from the journal verifying the manuscript has been accepted for publication - An electronic copy of the manuscript in the final format (PDF file) that is identical to how it will appear in the journal - Applicants should be aware that the duration of the review process at many journals could exceed twelve months - The manuscript must have been published within five (5) years of the date of application.
-For example, if the application date is January 15, 2024, the date of publication cannot be prior to January 15, 2019 - The publication must be in a refereed (peer-reviewed) English language scientific journal.
-A refereed journal is defined as one governed by policies and procedures established and maintained by a standing editorial board that requires each manuscript submitted for publication to be critically reviewed and approved by at least one (1) recognized authority on the subject
+- The manuscript must have been published within five (5) years of the date of application.
+For example, if the application date is January 15, 2024, the date of publication cannot be prior to January 15, 2019. - The publication must be in a refereed (peer-reviewed) English language scientific journal.
+A refereed journal is defined as one governed by policies and procedures established and maintained by a standing editorial board that requires each manuscript submitted for publication to be critically reviewed and approved by at least one (1) recognized authority on the subject.